Rendering mix ratio for external and internal wall | best mix ratio for rendering | best sand for rendering | render mix ratio.

 Rendering mix ratio for external and internal wall

-Typically, most of renders are made of Portland cement, sand, water, lime and some approved additive ingredients, standard rendering mix ratio for external and internal wall is 1 parts cement to 1 parts hydrated lime to 6 parts sand by volume, which is represented as 1:1:6 (1 cement: 1 lime: 6 sand), for this mix, any general purpose cement can be used and sand should be fine and clean of impurities, coarser sand is usually used for base layer and finer sand for the top layer.
+The standard rendering mix ratio for external and internal walls is 6:1:1 which indicates 6 parts of sand to 1 part cement to 1 part hydrated lime by volume.
+For this mix, any general purpose cement can be used and sand should be fine and clean of impurities, coarser sand is usually used for base layer and finer sand for the top layer.

 How thick should render be?